Repainting your cabinets is a great way to give your kitchen a fresh, newer look.

 TSP used to be even more popular than it is today, but safety risks caused its sales to drop slightly in recent years.

 This means you have to always use the proper safety equipment when using the product.
-This includes rubber gloves, eye protection, even a respiratory mask.
+This includes rubber gloves, eye protection, and even a respiratory mask.

 If you are using TSP indoors (like you typically would when cleaning your cabinets), make sure there is as much ventilation as possible.